188.8.131.52 Establishing a pattern of care

 If the care percentage for a child is not agreed between carers, it is necessary to establish a pattern of care (1.1.P.70) to make a shared care determination for FTB.
 A pattern of care is generally established by using the number of nights in care (1.1.N.15) for each FTB child.
 The percentage of care for each FTB child is then calculated and applied to the standard rate (1.1.S.103) of FTB Part A and FTB Part B.

 This topic includes the following:

 - how to establish a pattern of care

 - nights in care versus hours of care, and

 - minor variations in the pattern of care for instalment individuals.

 Calculation of the percentage of care is explained in 184.108.40.206.

 The pattern of care to be generally used in the shared care assessment is the actual care arrangements for the child.
 As much as possible, the pattern of care should be the pattern as agreed to by all parties who care for the child.
 Otherwise, Centrelink must carry out further investigation to determine the actual pattern of care.

-Note: From 1 July 2010, an assessment of care arrangements that is determined by either Centrelink for FA purposes or Child Support for child support purposes will have effect for the other agency in relation to care periods that begin on or after this date.
+An assessment of care arrangements that is determined by either Centrelink for FA purposes or Child Support for child support purposes will have effect for the other agency in relation to care periods that begin on or after this date.
 This means where a care percentage has been determined by Child Support, that determination will be aligned for the purpose of FA and will be applied in determining the individual's care percentage for FTB purposes.
-Centrelink will only be able to make a new care determination if there has been a change in the care arrangements (188.8.131.52).
+Centrelink will only be able to make a new care determination if there has been a change in the care arrangements (220.127.116.11).